Statistical Learning Theory for Control: A Finite Sample Perspective

 An overview of prior work can be found in Table~\ref{ID_TAB:Sys_ID_Partially}.
-Previously, we studied identification of Markov parameters of both the deterministic part, i.e., $(\Cs,\Acls,\Hs)$, and the stochastic part of the system, i.e., $(\Cs,\As,\Lk)$.
+Up to now, we studied identification of Markov parameters of both the deterministic part, i.e., $(\Cs,\Acls,\Hs)$, and the stochastic part of the system, i.e., $(\Cs,\As,\Lk)$.
 Prior work has also studied identification of exclusively the deterministic part~\cite{oymak2021revisiting,sarkar2021finite,lee2022improved,fattahi2021learning,sun2022system,djehiche2022efficient}, i.e., the Markov parameters of $(\Cs,\As,\Bs)$, where only past inputs are used as regressors.
 By using only inputs, these results only hold for stable systems $\rho(\As)< 1$ unless we use multiple trajectories~\cite{zheng2020non}.
-In~\cite{simchowitz2019semi} it was shown that identification of non-explosive systems $\rho(\As)=1$ is possible if we also use past outputs as regressors and include a pre-filtering step in the system identification algorithm.
-Identification of the stochastic part, i.e., the Markov parameters of $(\Cs,\As,\Lk)$, was studied in~\cite{tsiamis2019finite}.
-All of the aforementioned works rely on open-loop excitation to achieve parameter recovery.
-Closed-loop identification was also studied in~\cite{lee2019non,lale2021adaptive}.
+In~\cite{simchowitz2019semi} it is shown that identification of non-explosive systems $\rho(\As)=1$ is possible if we also use past outputs as regressors and include a pre-filtering step in the system identification algorithm, i.e. learn an Auto-Regressive (AR) filter first before estimating the Markov parameters.
+Identification of the stochastic part, i.e., the Markov parameters of $(\Cs,\As,\Lk)$, is investigated in~\cite{tsiamis2019finite}.
+A non-parametric approach was considered in~\cite{goldenshluger1998nonparametric}.

+\paragraph{The excitation policy} Most of the aforementioned works rely on white-noise open-loop excitation to achieve parameter recovery.
+Closed-loop identification under finite samples has been analyzed in~\cite{lee2019non,lale2021adaptive}, where the closed-loop controller is a linear dynamic feedback law, potentially driven by white-noise~\cite{lee2019non}.
+The problem of experiment design, i.e. finding good excitation policies in the finite sample regime, remains quite open.
+Still, it was studied in the classical system identification literature using asymptotic tools~\cite{Ljung1999system}.